-Saudi Arabia recently opened their borders to tourism and everyone who has visited is hooked!
-If you are someone who enjoys off the beaten path tourism, then Saudi Arabia is the perfect fit.
-As a Muslim woman familiar with ideas around modesty, I’m here to give you the real tea around what you should actually wear in Saudi Arabia.
+Saudi Arabia recently opened its borders to tourism, and everyone who has visited is hooked!
+If you enjoy off-the-beaten-path tourism, then Saudi Arabia is the perfect fit.
+As a Muslim woman familiar with ideas around modesty, I’m here to give you the real tea about what you should actually wear in Saudi Arabia.

 What do Women in Saudi Arabia Wear?